 - 1.1 The aim of this document is to set out how the Sheffield City Region (SCR) will use public money responsibly, both openly and transparently, and achieve best value for money.
-This document outlines: - The respective roles and responsibilities of the Mayoral Combined Authority (MCA), the SCR Mayor, the Local Enterprise Partnership (LEP) and other elements of the decision-making and delivery structure: - The key processes for ensuring accountability, probity, transparency, legal compliance and value for money; - How potential investments will be appraised, prioritised, approved, and delivered; and - How the progress and impacts of these investments will be monitored and evaluated. - 1.2 The Assurance Framework sits alongside several key SCR governance and policy documents most notably the Devolution Agreement and Settlement Letter, the MCA Constitution, the LEP Terms of Reference, the Financial Regulations, the Strategic Economic Plan (SEP), Investment Plan and Monitoring and Evaluation Framework. - 1.3 The Assurance Framework has been developed in response to the National Local Growth Assurance Framework (January 2019), the Strengthened Local Enterprise Partnerships Report (July 2018), the LEP Governance and Transparency Best Practice Guide (January 2018) and the Ney Review (October 2017). - 1.4 This Assurance Framework takes effect from [INSERT DATE of Government approval and sign-off].
+This document outlines: - The respective roles and responsibilities of the Local Enterprise Partnership (LEP), the SCR Mayor, the Mayoral Combined Authority (MCA) and other elements of the decision-making and delivery structure; - The key processes for ensuring accountability, probity, transparency, legal compliance and value for money; - How potential investments will be appraised, prioritised, approved, and delivered; and - How the progress and impacts of these investments will be monitored and evaluated. - 1.2 The Assurance Framework sits alongside several key SCR governance and policy documents most notably the MCA Constitution, the LEP Terms of Reference, the Financial Regulations, the Strategic Economic Plan (SEP), and Monitoring and Evaluation Framework. - 1.3 The Assurance Framework has been developed in response to the National LEP Assurance Framework guidance (January 2019), the Strengthened Local Enterprise Partnerships Report (July 2018), the LEP Governance and Transparency Best Practice Guide (January 2018) and the Ney Review (October 2017). - 1.4 This Assurance Framework takes effect from 1 April 2020.
 The 2020 Assurance Framework applies to all new funding regimes, funding bids and projects from this date.
 For continuity purposes, some existing projects which are already part way through the 2019 Assurance Framework process, will conclude their approval through that route.